Ristorante wine bar

 FELICE, the ultimate Tuscan Restaurant and wine bar, already in two locations on the Upper East Side in NYC, is now open down to the Financial District.

 FELICE, the ultimate Tuscan Restaurant and wine bar, already in two locations on the Upper East Side in NYC, is now open down to the Financial District.
-Opened at Gild Hall, a Thompson Hotel, in September 2012, Felice, 15 Gold Street has introduced authentic Italian classics and the family’s namesake wines to the Wall Street community in its intimate 40-seat restaurant and upstairs wine lounge called La Soffitta.
+Opened at Gild Hall, a Thompson Hotel, in September 2012, Felice, 15 Gold Street has introduced authentic Italian classics and the family’s namesake wines to the Wall Street community in its intimate 55-seat restaurant with additional 35-seat upstairs at La Soffitta.

 This successful restaurant is already a favorite uptown, amongst local clientele, wine lovers and serious foodies alike.
 This third FELICE restaurant, bar and lounge features an expansive brass bar at the entrance with 20 additional seats for casual dining.
 Traditional Tuscan design elements of the Felice brand are visible in Robert McKinley’s design details including custom made tables and leather bench seats.

 The restaurant and lounge have a wine-centric theme with dramatic chandeliers made from the jugs used to produce the restaurant's namesake labels.
 On the walls there are authentic Italian photographs of the 1960s in Rome and throughout Italy to exude glamour and romance into the space.
-Felice, 15 Gold Street, is open for breakfast, lunch and dinner and offers special features such as a "Prix Fixe Lunch" option catering to busy Wall Street executives who want to dine within 45 minutes and an aperitivo menu offered upstairs in the wine lounge.
+Felice, 15 Gold Street, is open for breakfast, lunch and dinner and offers special features such as a "Prix Fixe Lunch" option catering to busy Wall Street executives who want to dine within 45 minutes and an aperitivo, lunch and dinner menu offered upstairs at La Soffitta.

 Co-Owner, Felice Restaurant and Wine Bar